1165 København K

 If you want to add a charitable side to your bargain-hunting, very Saturday year-round there is a large indoor flea market owned by a charity called Svalerne (Emmaus in other countries).
 All of the proceeds go to help children in India and Bangladesh.

-The warehouse is in the Northern part of the city on Nattergalevej 6 (see map here) and is open from 10-15 every Saturday.
+The warehouse is in the Northern part of the city on Nattergalevej 6 and is open from 10-15 every Saturday (it is closed in the month of July).

 Don’t forget the monthly Studenterhuset flea markets.